Skip to main content

 • HTML sites: Interactive preview of generated websites (from ZIP archives)

 When grading your submission, instructors can reference specific artifacts in rubric checks.
-These artifact references will appear as clickable links in the rubric sidebar, making it easy to navigate to the relevant output.
+These artifact references appear as clickable links in the rubric sidebar, making it easy to navigate to the relevant output.